 Pancreas rejection rates tend to be slightly higher among pancreas-only transplant recipients.
 It's unclear why results are better for those who receive a kidney and pancreas at the same time.
-But some research suggests it may be because it's more difficult to monitor and detect rejection of a pancreas alone versus a pancreas and a kidney.
+Some research suggests that it may be because it's more difficult to monitor and detect rejection of a pancreas alone versus a pancreas and a kidney.

 If your new pancreas fails, you can resume insulin treatments and consider a second transplant.
 This decision will depend on your current health, your ability to withstand surgery and your expectations for maintaining a certain quality of life.

-- Finding rehabilitation services.
-If you're returning to work, your Mayo Clinic social worker may be able to connect you with rehabilitation services provided by your home state's Department of vocational rehabilitation.
+- Find rehabilitation services.
+If you're returning to work, your social worker may be able to connect you with rehabilitation services provided by your home state's department of vocational rehabilitation.

 New medication options

-Mayo Clinic researchers actively study medications and treatments for people with pancreas transplants.
-Current research includes comparing and developing new anti-rejection medication (immunosuppressive) regimens to keep your body from rejecting your pancreas transplant.
+Researchers actively study medications and treatments for people with pancreas transplants.
+Current research includes comparing and developing new anti-rejection medication (immunosuppressive) regimens to keep your body from rejecting your new pancreas.

-For example, Mayo Clinic researchers are looking at ways to personalize immunosuppression maintenance regimens after pancreas transplant by using immune system monitoring.
+For example, researchers are investigating ways to personalize immunosuppression maintenance regimens by using immune system monitoring.

 They also study the possibility of lowering the dose of immunosuppressive medications, such as calcineurin inhibitors, to reduce side effects.